 Online Construction Bid Systems

-The development of the Internet over the past two decades has significantly changed many aspects of the construction industry.
+The Internet has significantly changed many aspects of the construction industry.
 Traditionally, companies bidding on a project had to send large amounts of paperwork to a potential client for consideration.
 Today, construction bids can be created and submitted online, finishing the bid process with the click of a mouse.